YogeshPrasanna/local-weather-app/README.md

 Gets yours current location and provides you the current weather forecast in your area

 ## Running the application
-Just run the index file in firefox
+Just run the index file in any browser